rayidghani/CharBucks/README.md

 Uses tensorflow to classify an image into latte art or not.

 The web app can:
-1. Label an image
+1. Label an image from a URL
-2. Label a yelp business
+2. Label a yelp business from their Yelp ID
 3. Give top k latte art coffeeshops given a location (zipcode, lat long, city, etc.)

 ## Set up for deploying to heroku